 As a general rule, the smaller the number of withholding allowances the greater the amount of income tax that will be withheld from the payroll.
-If too much tax is withheld, it will be refunded at year end with the G-5 files his/her Federal income tax return.
+If too much tax is withheld, it will be refunded at year end when the G-5 files his/her Federal income tax return.

 A withholding allowance, in general, may be claimed for every dependent the employee will be entitled to claim on their personal tax return.
 Married workers whose spouse also works need to coordinate their withholding allowances not to exceed their combined total.
-The Form W-4 is intended to guide the employee step by step through the process of determining withholding allowances.
+The IRS W-4 form is intended to guide the employee step by step through the process of determining withholding allowances.

-A G-5, A-3 and NATO-7 domestic who is filing as a Resident Alien in the current tax year will complete the Form W-4 according to it’s instructions.
+A G-5, A-3 and NATO-7 domestic who is filing as a Resident Alien in the current tax year will complete the IRS W-4 form according to it’s instructions.
 Resident aliens can use the same filing statuses available to U.S. citizens.
 Please remember that to be entitled to valid withholding allowances for a spouse or dependent children, the family members MUST be legally present in the United States.
 A resident alien who provides material support to dependents abroad MAY NOT claim these dependents on his/her tax returns.

 The G-5, A-3 and NATO-7 will be considered a U.S. resident for tax purposes if s/he meets the substantial presence test for the calendar year.
 To meet this test, s/he must be physically present in the United States on at least: